 There are risks associated with the purchase of the Bonds.
-The principal of, redemption premium, if any, and interest on the Bonds are payable solely from the amounts paid by the Institution to the Authority under the Loan Agreement and by the Obligated Group under the Obligation or from amounts which may be paid to the Bond Trustee pursuant to the Bond Indenture.
+The principal of, redemption premium, if any, and interest on the Bonds are payable solely from the amounts paid by the Obligated Group under the Obligation or from amounts paid by the Institution to the Trustee pursuant to the Bond Indenture.
 No representation or assurance can be made that revenues will be realized by the Institution in the amounts necessary to make payments at the times and in the amounts sufficient to pay the debt service on the Bonds.

-The future financial condition of the Institution and each other Member of the Obligated Group, could be adversely affected by, among other things, legislation, regulatory actions, increased competition from other health care providers, demand for health care services, technological developments and demographic changes, confidence of physicians and the public in the Members of the Obligated Group, the ability of the Members of the Obligated Group to provide the services required by patients, management capabilities, the success of the strategic plans of the Members of the Obligated Group, economic trends and events, physicians' relationships with the Obligated Group, the Obligated Group's ability to control expenses, maintenance of the Obligated Group's relationships with managed care organizations (MCOs), malpractice claims and other litigation, changes in the rates, timing and methods of payment for the services of health care providers as well as increased costs and changes in governmental regulations, including IRS policy regarding tax exemption.
+The future financial condition of the Institution and each other Member of the Obligated Group, could be adversely affected by, among other things, legislation, regulatory actions, increased competition from other health care providers, demand for health care services, technological developments and demographic changes, confidence of physicians and the public in the Members of the Obligated Group, the ability of the Members of the Obligated Group to provide the services required by patients, management capabilities, the success of the strategic plans of the Members of the Obligated Group, economic trends and events, physicians' relationships with the Obligated Group, the Obligated Group, sability to control expenses, maintenance of the Obligated Group's relationships with managed care organizations (MCOs), malpractice claims and other litigation, changes in the rates, timing and methods of payment for the services of health care providers as well as increased costs and changes in governmental regulations, including IRS policy regarding tax exemption.
 Such factors may also consequently affect payment of principal and interest on the Bonds.
 Third-party payment and charge control statutes and regulations are likely to change, and unanticipated events and circumstances may occur which cause variations from the Institution's expectations, and the variations may be material.
 There can be no assurance that the financial condition of the Members of the Obligated Group or utilization of their facilities will not be adversely affected in the future.